-Back from the drawing board.
-Or rather, from online image search for various flat parafoils!
+I'm back from the drawing board, or rather, from online image searches for various flat parafoils!

-Just been out for a very successful test of the latest keel/bridle configuration for the Parafoil.
-Despite only occasional puffs of breeze sufficient to launch the kite, it flew stable without any tail - and to a very respectable angle on about 60m (200ft) of line.
+I've just been out for a very successful test of the latest keel/bridle configuration for the parafoil.
+Despite only occasional puffs of breeze sufficient to launch the kite, it flew stable without any tail and to a very respectable angle on about 60 m (200 ft.) of line.

 Bridle Mods, Moderate Breeze

 Experimentation is progressing on new keels and bridling to get the MBK Parafoil flying smoother.
-The side keels are now much deeper, with bridle attachment points much further aft than on the original 3-point bridle design.
-However, it's now a 6-point design with the extra 3 right on the leading edge of the lower sail surface.
+The side keels are now much deeper, with bridle attachment points much further aft than on the original three-leg bridle design.
+However, it's now a six-leg design with the extra three right on the leading edge of the lower sail-surface.

-After a couple of adjustments today, the parafoil + thin Tyvek tail flew very smoothly in moderate winds.
-However, the leading edges of the side keels balloon out excessively and occasionally one side flops inwards, putting the kite into a turn.
-It's clear the bridle lines need to be much longer, as is helpful for Sled kites.
+After a couple of adjustments today, the parafoil and its thin Tyvek tail flew very smoothly in moderate winds.
+However, the leading edges of the side keels balloon out excessively and occasionally one side flops inward, putting the kite into a turn.
+It's clear the bridle lines need to be much longer, as is helpful for sled kites.
 I'll try shifting the forward bridle attachment back down the keels a bit too, to keep those leading edges under control.

 How was it foiled?
-Just a bridle leg attachment point which came adrift, while under some serious strain in a cool fresh Northerly.
+It was just a bridle-leg attachment point which came adrift, while under some serious strain in a cool fresh northerly.
 However, the design is sound.
-I had just taken a shortcut in re-attaching the bridle lines after the last round of keel adjustments.
-Served me right :-)
+I had just taken a shortcut in reattaching the bridle lines after the last round of keel adjustments.
+It served me right :-)

-Before leaving home, the online weather was consulted to confirm whether it was a good day to exercise the final Parafoil design in Fresh wind.
-Indeed it was!
-Sunshine and all.
+Before leaving home, the online weather was consulted to confirm whether it was a good day to exercise the final parafoil design in fresh wind.
+It was a good day indeed, sunshine and all!

 On arriving at the field, the kite was soon in the air, trailing the usual small orange drogue.
-Some video was taken while the kite demonstrated it's ability to recover in very rough air, on a short line.
-Fresh gusts blowing through and over leafy trees upwind, you see.
+Some video was taken while the kite demonstrated its ability to recover in very rough air, on a short line.
+There were fresh gusts blowing through and over leafy trees upwind, you see.

 With the camera threatening to lose power, I let out the line to 30 meters (100 feet) and took some more footage.
-This time from one side and from more underneath the kite.
-It was gratifying to see the Parafoil reasonably steady and smooth as the wind strength crept up and up.
+This time it was from one side and from more underneath the kite.
+It was gratifying to see the parafoil reasonably steady and smooth as the wind strength crept up and up.
 The drogue was working hard though.

-It was time for more altitude!
-400 feet or bust.
+It was time for more altitude—400 feet or bust!
 Well, bust it was actually, just short of 300 feet off the grass.
-As already mentioned, a bridle line attachment point let go...
-The kite, flapping an injured wing, limped around in circles until gently contacting the ground.
+As already mentioned, a bridle line attachment point let go.
+The kite, flapping an injured wing, limped around in circles until it gently contacted the ground.